And it's our last hour together for the day and our last hour together for this current fill-in stint of mine.

 Neither of those ideas would see the light of day.

-To ask the victims to compartmentalize and navigate their way around the motivations of, you know, these these uh well-meaning kindred souls looking to make it all right.
+Well, I'll tell you, in terms of too much to ask, it is too much to ask to ask the victims to compartmentalize and navigate their way around the motivations of these well-meaning kindred souls looking to make it all right.

 I mean, I can intellectually appreciate all of this, but when I started to hear the objections of loved ones who lost family members on 9-11, that's all I needed.

-There were uh did they have these protests over because there was something planned uh over D Day.
+Now, as will sometimes happen, did they have these protests over because there was something planned over D-Day, an outfit called Stop Islamicization of America?

 Okay, fine, okay.

-Just steps away from where the Muslims of an admittedly different stripe killed thousands of us.
+But that virtuous intent does not outweigh the overwhelming inappropriateness of locating Cordoba House just steps away from where the Muslims of an admittedly different stripe killed thousands of us.

-So there I am on the ground zero mosque.
+So there I am on the Ground Zero Mosque.

-Your thoughts welcome on that or anything else in these waning moments.
+Your thoughts, welcome on that or anything else in these waning moments.

 Rush Limbaugh Show, Mark Davis filling in.